blenderous/blenderous.github.io/cv.md

 ### HTML5 *(level: advanced)*
 - Good at writing meaningful and semantic `HTML`
-- Very much intrigued by the philosophy of `polymer` and always looking to implement something similar in my code
+- Make sure the `HTML` tags used meet accessibility requirements

 ### CSS *(level: medium to advanced)*
-- Know how to write `media queries` in order have a proper layout and structure in tablet and mobile
+- Experienced in using `Tailwind CSS` to style different elements of an interface or web page
-- Like to write a lot of `CSS` to create proper layouts for the page/application
+- Familiar with `flexbox` and `grid` utilities for creating almost any sort of layout
-- Use a `LESS` or `SASS` preprocessor to make `CSS` more re-usable
+- Know how to write `media queries` in order have a proper layout and structure across all devices (desktop, tablet and mobile)
-- Learning to make `CSS` more maintainable and well organized using naming conventions and custom libraries for the commonly used `CSS` utilities
+- Use a `LESS` or `SASS` preprocessor in certain situations to make `CSS` more re-usable

 ### Javascript *(level: medium)*
 - Created single page applications using `React JS`
 - Created state management for React application using `Redux`
-- Learning to use ES6 and Babel.
+- Learning to use ES6 and Babel
 - Learned how to write unit test cases using `Jest`, `React Testing Library` and to implement mock api requests using `MSW`
 - Previously used `Angular js` version 1 to make DOM manipulations, interactive elements and have modular front end code (now using `ReactJS` to achieve the same)
 - Familiar with creating simple command line tools using `Javascript` in the `node.js` environment